easybuilders/easybuild-docs/docs/what-is-simplebuild.md

 * thorough logging and archiving (see [Log files](log-files.md))

   * entire build process is logged thoroughly, logs are stored in install directory;
-  * easyconfig file used for build is archived (install directory + file/svn/git repo)
+  * simpleconfig file used for build is archived (install directory + file/svn/git repo)

 * automatic **dependency resolution** (see [`--robot`][use_robot])